Sparse reconstruction in spin systems I: iid spins: Introduction and main results

 \bth[Clue of transitive functions] Let $f\in L^2(\Omega^{V},\pi^{\otimes V})$, and suppose that there is a subgroup $\Gamma\leq \mathrm{Sym}_V$ acting on $V$ transitively such that $f$ is invariant under its action.
 If $U\subseteq V$, then

 In particular, sparse reconstruction for transitive functions of iid variables is not possible. \eth

 We will first give a proof for the case when $\pi$ is the uniform measure on $\{-1,1\}$, using the Fourier spectral sample, introduced in \cite{GPS}.
 We will then generalize this proof to general product measures using the Efron-Stein decomposition from \cite{ES} (see also \cite[Section 8.3]{OD}).
 Given these notions of a spectral sample, the proof turns out to be surprisingly simple (see Section~\ref{s.L2}).
 However, it is quite rigid, using transitivity in an essential way.
-For instance, one cannot replace transitivity by the condition that each variable has the same small influence, as shown by the example of Remark~\ref{smallinflu} below.
-That example is even quasi-transitive (with two orbits, one being much larger than the other).
+Transitivity can be relaxed to quasi-transitivity if every orbit has a size comparable to the entire set (see Theorem~\ref{cluethm}), but, for instance, the condition that each variable has the same small influence is already not enough, as shown by the example of Remark~\ref{smallinflu} below.
+That example is even quasi-transitive, with two orbits, one being much larger than the other.
 We can fully avoid transitivity only if $U$ is not a carefully chosen deterministic set, but is random: